mudiagauwojeya/moodymudiaga/README.md

 ## OVERVIEW

 This website will serve as my portfolio website.
-However, rather than the typical portfolio website, I will use it to advertise my services as a freelance frontend developer.
-The technologies I am using are - `HTML`, `CSS`, `Sass/Scss` and `JavaScript` in a nodejs environment.
+However, rather than just the typical resume portfolio website, I will use it as a freelance fullstack developer.
+The technologies I am using are - `HTML`, `CSS`, `Sass/Scss`, `JavaScript`, `Nextjs`, and `Reactjs`.

 <br>
 <br>

 ## PAGES

-This website will have three pages, namely: Home, Projects, and Blog.
-The Home page will serve as the index or entry-point to the website.
-It will be more lengthy because it will sell me as a freelance frontend developer.
-The Project page as the name implies is meant to display completed and ongoing projects.
+This website has three pages, namely: Home, Projects, and Blog.
+The Home page serve as the index or entry-point to the website to introduce myself and services.
+The Project page as the name implies is meant to display completed and ongoing projects, that I worked on or contributed to.
 Finally, the Blog page will serve as a blog when I integrate backend.

 <br>
 <br>